The Counterintuitive Advice to Jumpstarting a Career as a Successful Life Coach

 If you wait for perfection, you’ll always be in a state of waiting.
 Because again, transformation is about continuous growth.
 It’s about celebrating your wins, gaining the confidence to strive for more and always aiming to exceed your best.

 With a growth mindset, perfection doesn’t exist.
 Progress, not perfection, is the goal.

 They start from where they are, and improve along the way.
 They also understand that there’s never a perfect time to start something new.
-Sure, the idea of jumping right in to a new venture might seem scary at first, but we actually learn the most when we do the things we are most afraid to do.
+Sure, the idea of jumping right into a new venture might seem scary at first, but it’s by facing our fears that we actually learn the most.

 “But how can I teach others to become successful if I don’t know how myself?”